Step 1: Put Your Plugin In Debug Mode

 cd ~

-- Depending on your plugin type, look for a directory as follows.
-If you have multiple plugins, there will be a
+- Depending on your plugin type, look for the following directory.
+If you have multiple plugins, a

 ~/.octoeverywhere-bambu/